Jlarranaga/Jlarranaga/README.md

 ## My Projects

-Here you can find some of the projects I've created using many different technologies:
+Here you can find some of the projects I've created using different technologies:

 [![war][war-shield]][war-url] </br>
 [![nasa][nasa-shield]][nasa-url] </br>